AmandaCIdev/full-stack-capstone/README.md

 - Youth aged 6-18 years old, aiming to engage them in constructive and educational activities.
 - Individuals seeking to explore their creativity and develop new skills.
-- Students looking for opportunities to participate in events and workshops relevant to their interests.
+- Vistors looking for opportunities to participate in events and workshops relevant to their interests.
 - Guardians interested in providing their children with enriching experiences and learning opportunities.

 These users will be looking for: